Data Protection Policy

-Data Protection law will change on 25th May 2018 when the new General Data Protection Regulations (GDPR) come into force.
+Data Protection law changed on 25th May 2018 when the General Data Protection Regulations (GDPR) come into force.
 This data protection policy ensures SEND Supported LLP:

 SEND Supported LLP is committed to the protection of all personal and special category data, for which it holds responsibility as the Data Controller, and for the secure processing of such data in line with the principles set out in the General Data Protection Regulations.
 Further changes to data protection legislation shall be monitored and implemented in order to remain compliant with all requirements.

 As a Data Controller, SEND Supported is registered with the Information Commissioner’s Office (ICO).
 Employees of SEND Supported are required to abide by the principles and procedures set out in the policy.
 The Data Protection Officers are Clair Cole and Leonie Berry who will oversee this policy and ensure employees are fully aware of their responsibilities.

 SEND Supported LLP will ensure that personal information is: